 - Click Protect Sheet in the Changes group

-Once you have access to the dialog box you can enter in a password of your choice (you can also leave this blank if you don't want to require a password to unlock the spreadsheet) and check any boxes that apply to the restrictions you DON'T want placed on the spreadsheet.
+Once you have access to the dialog box you can enter in a password of your choice (you can also leave this blank if you don’t want to require a password to unlock the spreadsheet) and check any boxes that apply to the restrictions you DON’T want to be placed on the spreadsheet.
 For example, if you want your users to be able to format cells, you would want to check the Format Cells checkbox.

 |Restriction||What This Allows User To Do If Checked|